The three stones for this moon — ready when you are:

 Citrine is a Solar Plexus stone — the chakra of personal power, confidence, and the willingness to take up space.
 It's associated with clarity about what you want and the boldness to go after it without quietly hedging.

-Under Jupiter conjunct Sun in Leo, this isn't a stone for wanting things softly.
+Under a Leo sun, this isn't a stone for wanting things softly.
 It's the stone for deciding.
 For saying: yes, that.
 That's the thing I'm moving toward.

 Citrine doesn't ask you to earn it first.
 It's a reminder that you already have.

-Citrine Solar Plexus Bracelet — the stone for deciding out loud.
-Shop Citrine →
+Citrine Solar Plexus Bracelet — $28.
+The stone for deciding out loud.

 Labradorite — For the In-Between

-Labradorite is the stone for the chapter that's turning but hasn't fully arrived yet.
+Labradorite is the stone for the chapter that's turning but hasn't fully arrived.
 The move you can feel coming before it shows.
 The decision that's made but not yet visible.
 The in-between that asks for steadiness, not certainty.

-Labradorite Water Drop Studs — steadiness for the chapter that's still turning.
-Shop Labradorite →
+Labradorite Water Drop Studs — $35.
+Steadiness for the chapter that's still turning.

 Carnelian — For Momentum

-Here's where the Aquarius energy needs a counterweight.
-Full moon in Aquarius asks big, visionary questions.
+Here's where Aquarius energy needs a counterweight.
+A full moon in Aquarius asks big, visionary questions.
 It's excellent for insight and revelation.
 Less excellent for follow-through — Aquarius can get so caught up in the vision that the first step never happens.

 Carnelian is a Sacral Chakra stone associated with action, creative energy, and the willingness to begin before you're ready.
 It's the stone you reach for when you're done thinking and ready to move.